 Blockchain stores data on every member node - increasing security.
 Public blockchains are open to all, with individuals able to transact on an equal footing with large corporations - increasing access.
 Peer to peer transactions are made quickly and at low cost - improving efficiency.

-The future of blockchain is not clear.
 There are significant technical, legal and regulatory challenges to overcome.
 Yet these challenges could be far smaller than the potential benefit blockchains could bring to our distributed and clean energy future.

 Queen Chain Approximately